-SF Chronicle Datebook Pick!
+SF Chronicle Datebook Pick is Back!

 Wayne Harris’